 Some thirty hours after leaving Staines, I turned yet another sharp bend on the narrow coastal road near Rio de la Miel and there was Nerja in front of me.
 I pulled over onto a patch of rough ground and climbed out, my voice husky from hours of singing along to mainly Motown hits.
 While I puffed away at my umpteenth cigarette of the journey, I drank in the vision of my new abode.

 This stretch of coastline was different from almost everywhere on the Costa del Sol.
-Stark limestone cliffs formed a backdrop to small and intimate coves where the blue Mediterranean kissed the sandy shore.
+Stark limestone cliffs formed a backdrop to small and intimate coves, where the blue Mediterranean kissed the sandy shore.
 It was an active fishing region and at night, lines of boats bobbed up and down in a long line parallel with the coast.
 Their bright lights often being confused with low-lying stars.

-Nerja caves had been rediscovered in 1959 by five boys out bat hunting who fell down a hole and landed on top of a neanderthal skeleton and 45,000-year-old ceramics.
+Nerja caves had been rediscovered in 1959 by five boys out bat hunting, who fell down a hole and landed on top of a neanderthal skeleton and 45,000-year-old ceramics.
 It was rapidly becoming one of Spain’s most popular attractions outside of Madrid.

 What appealed to me more than anything was the stunning landscape.
 Only several kilometres inland, the Sierras Tejeda and Almijara mountains, over two thousand meters above sea level, defined a sense of horizon protecting the town against imaginary invading hordes from the north.
 Somehow, I felt safer here than I had ever done in the densely populated city of my birth where the most prominent landmarks were church steeples and stinking gasworks.
-During the nineteenth century, there was a thriving sugar industry in and around Nerja with several mills and tall chimneys to process the cane.
+During the Nineteenth Century, there was a thriving sugar industry, in and around Nerja, with several mills and tall chimneys to process the cane.
 Their ruins still dotted the fringes of the town.
 Most of the plantations had disappeared but remnants existed, one of which was growing right up to the edge of Burriana beach where Ayo, a flamboyant local character had recently opened the first merendero - beach restaurant.
 A water-skiing school operated there in the warmer months run by some of the earlier English residents, Ken Taylor, and his son Chris.

 The centre of Nerja was dominated by a promontory, The Balcón, as the locals had christened it, earned its name thanks to a visit by King Alfonso XII.
 In 1884, after a massive earthquake, he’d stood among the ruins and issued a decree that this central area of the town was to be rebuilt and referred to as El Balcón de Europa.
 The broad promenade is lined with palm trees and projects out over the Mediterranean providing stunning vistas of the Sierras and blue Mediterranean.
 On a clear day, the Rif mountains in Morocco were visible.